elastic/elastic-otel-node/packages/opentelemetry-node/docs/getting-started.md

 - configuration defaults for best usage
 - utils on top the OTEL SDK for better customization

-Use it to start OpenTelemetry SDK with your Node.js application to automatically capture errors, tracing data, and performance metrics.
-Traces and metrics are sent to the OTLP receiver of your choice, tipically a collector or even an Elastic Observability deployment -- hosted in Elastic's cloud or in your own on-premises deployment -- where you can monitor your application, create alerts, and quick identify root causes of service issues.
+Use the Distro to start the OpenTelemetry SDK with your Node.js application to automatically capture tracing data, performance metrics, and logs.
+Traces, metrics, and logs are sent to any OTLP collector you choose.
+Use an [Elastic Observability](https://www.elastic.co/observability) deployment -- hosted in Elastic's cloud or on-premises -- to monitor your applications, create alerts, and quickly identify root causes of service issues.

 # Getting Started